keymakercoin/keyminer/README.md

 ![](./keyminer.png)

+### Rewards

+There are two ways to receive mining rewards using this system.

+**1.** You will be paid 0.000492	 KEY for each block which is based on the listed price KEY with XeggeX.com.

+**2.** If a puzzle is solved then the total balance minded will sent up to the amount found.

 ### Settings

 Depending on the type of NVIDIA card you may need to adjust these swiches based on the memory capacity.
 These settings work well with the RTX 3060TI GPU.